 Born 1986 in Milwaukee, Wisconsin.
 Lives in Brooklyn, New York.

 Jessie Edelman received her MFA from Yale University and her BA from Skidmore College.
-She has had solo exhibitions at Denny Gallery in New York, Andrew Rafacz Gallery in Chicago and Robert Blumenthal Gallery in New York, and was in a two-person exhibition with David Humphrey at The Suburban in Milwaukee.
+She has had solo exhibitions at Denny Dimin Gallery in New York, Andrew Rafacz Gallery in Chicago and Robert Blumenthal Gallery in New York, and was in a two-person exhibition with David Humphrey at The Suburban in Milwaukee.
+Her work has been reviewed or featured in i-D Magazine, Brooklyn Magazine, Artnet News, and Vogue.